 - You may file your evidence in the form of a notarized affidavit.

-Real Property – Bring with you sale information such as settlement statements or purchase contracts, comparable sales of like properties; cost information such as professional cost-to-cure estimates, or recent engineer’s reports; and for income-producing properties bring rent rolls and income and expense statements, etc. Other helpful information includes photographs of the property, a recent fee appraisal, agricultural history documentation, wildlife management plan, a survey plat, etc.
+Bring with you sale information such as settlement statements, purchase contracts, or comparable sales of like properties; cost information such as professional cost-to-cure estimates, or recent engineer’s reports; and for income-producing properties, bring rent rolls and income and expense statements, etc. Other helpful information includes photographs of the property, a recent fee appraisal, agricultural history documentation, wildlife management plan, a survey plat, etc.

 On request made to the Appraisal Review Board BEFORE the date of scheduled hearing, a property owner who has not designated an agent to represent the owner at the hearing is entitled to one postponement of the hearing to a later date without showing cause.
-In addition, and without limitation as to the number of postponements, the ARB shall postpone the hearing to a later date if good cause is shown by the property owner, or the owner’s agent, or if the chief appraiser consents to the postponement.
-The hearing may not be postponed to a date less than five or more than 30 days unless agreed to by the chief appraiser and the Appraisal Review Board chairman or his representative.
+In addition, and without limitation as to the number of postponements, the ARB shall postpone the hearing to a later date if good cause is shown by the property owner, or the owner’s agent, or if the Chief Appraiser consents to the postponement.
+The hearing may not be postponed to a date less than five or more than 30 days unless agreed to by the Chief Appraiser and the Appraisal Review Board Chair or their representative.